 You can't trust a damn thing he says.

-If that happens, I'm gonna go to Madagascar and be and begin breeding Komodo Dragons.
+If that happens, I'm going to go to Madagascar and begin breeding Komodo dragons.

 If that happens, I'm going to Madagascar.